-Shareholders place their votes into a ballot box.
-(Credit: Jeff Brass / Stringer, Getty Images)
+Shareholders cast their vote.
+(Credit: AFP / Stringer, Getty Images)

 Part 2: Our voting principles and expectations

 Our sustainable investing voting principles and related investee company expectations underpin our stewardship approach on voting at shareholder meetings.
 Our detailed set of proxy voting guidelines support and outline how we consider the application of these approaches.
 Our principles and expectations are categorised into four main groups that relate to how we view key voting topics: